New York Train Accident Lawyers

 Just because an accident happened on or near a train does not automatically mean the New York City Transit Authority is responsible.
 Sometimes accidents happen that are the fault of a third party.

 When determining fault in a New York City Transit Authority or other train accident, your attorney will look at all possibilities for where the original fault might be.
-For the New York City Transit Authority to be liable, there are elements that must be proven.
+For the New York City Transit Authority to be liable, some elements must be proven.

 Why This Matters

 New York courts follow a legal theory called “pure comparative negligence.”
-This means that when you are involved in any kind of accident, you can still recover, even if you are partially at fault in the accident.
-New York State Statute section 1411 says that an injured party may collect compensation for their injuries and losses that were caused by someone else, but any compensation they are eligible to obtain will be reduced by the percentage of fault the injured party bears for their own injuries.
+This means you can still recover when involved in an accident, even if you are partially at fault.
+New York State Statute section 1411 says that an injured party may collect compensation for their injuries and losses caused by someone else, but any compensation they are eligible to obtain will be reduced by the percentage of fault the injured party bears for their own injuries.

 If an accident involves several people, this formula still works.
 Suppose you are 25 percent responsible for your $100,000 broken leg, and the person that tripped over you in the doorway and broke your leg again is ten percent responsible.
 In that case, you can recover 65 percent of your damages from the train company and ten percent from the person who stepped on you.
 You may not recover the entire amount of your losses if you were to any degree at fault for your injury.